 Frank's Newsagency Story

-The newsagency was back here in the 70s when I used to live in Northbridge.
+The newsagency was back here in the 70's when I used to live in Northbridge.
 It’s been about 10 years since the pharmacy and the newsagency combined into the one shop.
 I started doing this job in 2000 but I’ve lived in the area on and off since the mid 70’s.

 I don’t think Northbridge is a particularly dangerous area.
-Again you have to consider that question in two parts.
-How dangerous is it for a women and how dangerous is it for a man?
+Again, you have to consider that question in two parts.
+How dangerous is it for a woman and how dangerous is it for a man?
 Because they’re very different stories.
 Women in Northbridge have to be more careful where they walk, particularly in the car park areas.
 For the guys, there’s a couple of guy areas I wouldn’t walk around in Northbridge but overall, I feel fairly safe.

 There’s more of a youth problem in the Russell Square end.
 It used to be where it was complicated around the library car park area.
-Now since they’ve opened it up, we don’t get big groups congregating there.
-Where as it used to be a problem with 40 or 50 people.
+Since they’ve opened it up, we don’t get big groups congregating there.
+It used to be a problem with 40 or 50 people.

 I think Northbridge is pretty much on the right track.
 It has a good police presence and that helps a lot.
-The problems are now more about perception and media coverage rather than the reality of the situation.
-I think the danger of Northbridge is very over hyped because people express concerns over what they hear about Northbridge but they don’t put it in that time reference.
+The problems are now more about perception and media coverage, rather than the reality of the situation.
+I think the danger of Northbridge is very over-hyped because people express concerns over what they hear about Northbridge but they don’t put it in that time reference.

 ... it’s so expensive to buy alcohol in a venue, not to mention they might have another substance in them.
-Again, if someone is coming out and using ecstasy, when they encounter us, they’re in the up phase.
-3 in the morning, maybe they’re coming down off the drug and going into the more negative and violent frame of mind so for us, it’s not an issue.
+Again, if someone is coming out and using ecstasy when they encounter us, they’re in the up phase.
+Three in the morning, maybe they’re coming down off the drug and going into the more negative and violent frame of mind so for us, it’s not an issue.

 Overall for me personally, as an openly gay man, I find the level of violence that I'm confronted with, has been reduced steadily over the years.